Why my cruise on board Regent Seven Seas Grandeur was an unrivalled experience

 Entertainment continues throughout the day with all manner of activities including pickleball, social bridge, mah jongg, shuffleboard – all leading up to a delicious afternoon tea if your trouser/skirt elastic allows.

-I’m clearly running out of space to mention the spa, the gym, the two pools, jacuzzis, shops to name but a few and so I’ll sum up in three words: Luxury, indulgence and (complete) satisfaction.
+I’m clearly running out of space to mention the spa, the gym, the pool, jacuzzis, shops to name but a few and so I’ll sum up in three words: Luxury, indulgence and (complete) satisfaction.
 An amazing experience that, for me, so far, is indeed unrivalled.

 Departing on 16th April, 2025 for 12 nights, the all-inclusive Travel Through Time voyage from Istanbul to Venice (Fusina) on board Seven Seas Grandeur with fares from £8,409 per person.